mcasperson/spa_react_javascript_hello-world/README.md

-# Easy User Authentication for React Apps
+# Hello, React World!

-This repository hosts a React project that defines a Single-Page Application (SPA).
-You'll secure access to some of its routes using Auth0 User Authentication.
+You can use this sample project to learn how to secure a simple React application using Auth0.

+The `starter` branch offers a functional application that consumes local data to hydrate the user interface.
+All the starter application routes are public.

+The goal is to use Auth0 to get an ID token to hydrate the user profile information present in the `/profile` page and to get an access token to make a secure call to an external API to hydrate the messages present in the `/external-api` page.

 ## Get Started

-Install the client project dependencies:
+Install the project dependencies:

 ```bash
 npm install
 ```

-Run the client project:
+Run the application:

 ```bash
 npm start
 ```

-The application runs by on port `4040` to mitigate conflicting with other client applications you may be running.

 Visit [`http://localhost:4040/`](http://localhost:4040/) to access the starter application.